Article Contents:

 - Step-by-Step Installation: From Marking to Handrail

-- Stage Five: Installing Balusters on the Stringer
+- Step Five: Installing Balusters on the Stringer

 - Mistake Two: Axial Hole Not on Axis